cricun/Ft_printf/README.md

 # Ft_printf
-Representation of original printf function.
+Representation of original printf function with handling undefined behaviour.
 Only stdarg.h and own libft libraries were used to implement all feautures.

 ## Features implemented